petertorelli/serialbreaker/README.md

 % main.py <serial port> [x2|x1 x2]
 ```

-Where x1 is the fewest number of digits to send, and x2 is the largest number.
+Where x1 is the fewest number of digits to send, and x2 is the largest number, defaulting to x1=1 and x2=64.